-There’s a lot of options for running an online store, and your choice of best ecommerce platform can have just as big of an effect on your business as choosing a building or location for a physical store.
+There’s a lot of options for running an online store, and your choice of best eCommerce platform can have just as big of an effect on your business as choosing a building or location for a physical store.
 It’s not the end all of the business – but it certainly can make or break your business – and can either expand your opportunity or severely kneecap your business.

 What Is Shopify?

 It’s sort of like hiring a general contractor to build your house, over being the contractor and hiring sub-contractors yourself.
 You’re still in control, but you let the general contractor use their expertise to make the project happen.
 My go-to analogy is with real estate.